decentdao/decent-contracts/docs/KeyValuePair.md

 ## KeyValuePairs

-Implementation of IKeyValuePairs, a utility contract to log key/value pair events for the calling address.
+Implementation of [IKeyValuePairs](./interfaces/IKeyValuePairs.md), a utility contract to log key / value pair events for the calling address.

 ### ValueUpdated